Proposal B Brexit-like for GAA - McAvoy

 In the build-up to the Special Congress, there has been much debate about the financial implications of the adoption of Proposal B.

-Task Force member Conor O'Donoghue said that research undertaken by him in a private capacity estimated that Proposal B could generate an additional 10m Euro to the association because of extra games - including the Spring provincial matches - provided for under the plan.
+Task Force member Conor O'Donoghue said that research undertaken by him in a private capacity estimated that Proposal B could generate an additional 10m Euro for the GAA because of extra games provided for under the plan - including the Spring provincial matches.

 The GAA's financial department took a different view in a submission to county board treasurers last Thursday by saying that the acceptance of Proposal B would instead lead to a "negligible drop in gate receipts".